 What Type is Best for You?

-At Cruise Specialists, we classify our expedition offerings into three general categories to help you find the perfect cruise: The first being luxury cruise lines such as Seabourn, Silversea and Crystal Cruises, which offer traditional cruise ship amenities and a wealth of specialty dining on board custom-designed, new or completely refurbished ships.
-The second is exploration-style cruising, with providers such as Ponant, Hurtigruten and UnCruise Adventures featuring smaller ships and a range of activities to satiate curious minds.
-The third is truly expedition, with Quark Expeditions, Lindblad/National Geographic and Zegrahm Expeditions leading the way as our clients’ companies of choice.
+At Cruise Specialists, we classify our expedition offerings into three general categories to help you find the perfect cruise: The first being luxury cruise lines such as Scenic, Seabourn, Silversea and Viking, which offer traditional cruise ship amenities and a wealth of specialty dining on board custom-designed, new or completely refurbished ships.
+The second is exploration-style cruising, with providers such as Ponant, Hurtigruten and UnCruise Adventures featuring a range of activities to satiate curious minds.
+The third is truly expedition, with Quark Expeditions and Lindblad/National Geographic leading the way as our clients’ companies of choice.

-Expedition ships carry a full complement of kayaks and Zodiacs for up-close exploration.
+Expedition ships carry kayaks, Zodiacs, and some even offer submarines and helicopters for up-close exploration.
 Accompanying you on these exhilarating excursions are passionate expedition leaders who, along with onboard experts, bring the destination into clear focus with in-depth lectures covering topics in history, biology, geography and geology.
 Expedition cruises also incorporate flexibility into their itineraries to take advantage of spontaneous, unscripted nature opportunities as they arise.

 Need to Know